Computrawn/atbs-collatz-sequence/README.md

 Add try and except statements to the previous project to detect whether the user types in a noninteger string.
 Normally, the int() function will raise a ValueError error if it is passed a noninteger string, as in int('puppy').
 In the except clause, print a message to the user saying they must enter an integer.

+Enhancements:
+- Added loop to try/except block to keep prompting user for valid input."

 Excerpt From Automate the Boring Stuff with Python: Practical Programming for Total Beginners, 2nd Edition Al Sweigart
 This material may be protected by copyright.